 - Video Game Soundtracks: The music you hear in video games has a deeper purpose than to be cute and help set the mood for the world in which you are playing: it helps you concentrate.
 It keeps you motivated and stimulates your brain without being distracting, so of course, it will have the same effect when you listen to it while working or studying.
 And video game music has grown from simple 8-bit melodies to sprawling soundscapes, so you’ve got plenty to choose from (like Skyrim, Mass Effect, and Celeste).
 Game on!

 - Epic Cinematic Music: Sometimes, it just feels like you need to escape reality (or visit another one) for a moment before you can clear your head and focus on a task.
 That’s totally fine.
 Epic pieces of music (like scores of movies and TV shows) are the perfect cure for such moods.
 The scores for Interstellar and Game of Thrones, for example, are vast and exciting and do a great job of sweeping you off your feet.

-- Ambient Sounds: Sometimes, neither silence nor music works.
-In these situations, the sounds of falling rain or a stormy ocean or background chatter at a coffeehouse are a great alternative.
+- Ambient Sounds: Sometimes neither silence nor music works.
+In these situations, the sounds of falling rain or a stormy ocean or the background noise of a coffeehouse are a great alternative.
 It’s just enough noise to help you tune everything else out and concentrate on your work.